GrinonBarrett/Taksidos/Core Rules/Creatures/Uelgaruistor.md

 **Thagomizer Swing**: Once per round, when its unarmed attack would be a critical hit or it slams a brawling opponent, it may use its reaction to do one of the following;

 * It may have that creature perform a [Body] save with a DV equal to its [Body] score.
 On a failure, that creature is knocked prone until the end of the round.
 On a critical failure, it is also vulnerable during this time.
-If the foe has a greater [Rflx] score than the ???, it gains advantage on the save.
+If the foe has a greater [Rflx] score than the uelgaruistor, it gains advantage on the save.

 * Inflict a Club attack against that creature.